EtchedPixels/Fuzix-Compiler-Kit/README.md

 ### 6800

-The 6800 backend passes the basic tests.
+The 6800 backend passes the full tests.
 For size reasons the 6800 ABI is not the same as the 6803/6303.

+### 68HC08

+Intial sketches to help debug the byte reduction code on a big endian machine.

 ### 8070